May 13, 2018 PNC Update

 A little over a year ago, Melinda DeMaria, Sarah Bryan, Erika Hermanowics, Fran Lane, Ron Bogue, Steve Covington and I began our work as the Pastor Nominating Committee.
 While we’re not there yet, we’ve made progress.
 Ron reminds us that 23 years ago, that PNC worked for two years to Call Dr. Doak.
 We promise, we are not trying to beat that record of PNC longevity!

-In the past year, we’ve had highs and lows as we have undertaken our search, always trusting that God that is leading us.
+In the past year, we’ve had highs and lows as we have undertaken our search, always trusting that God is leading us.

 Some lows: After a lot of discernment and research and we think we have found someone we like- they didn’t like us back!
 That’s a low.